Coronavirus is changing how we live our lives and leaving many of us to ask ourselves, ‘Is it time for a change?‘

 Nature versus Nurture?

-Sadly, many people may not have the good fortune to have had a positive influence on their lives, yet they still aspire to be a good person regardless.
+Sadly, many people may not have the good fortune to influence their lives positively, yet they still aspire to be good people regardless.
 They know right from wrong inherently, and these people are the future role models that vulnerable children need.

 Is this the nature versus nurture debate?
 Are we naturally created to know right from wrong, or are we nurtured with support from others?